nilsign/dabacog/README.md

 PLANNED).

 1. Setup project.
 [DONE]
-2. Create a XML Parser and read the code generation data model.
+2. Create an XML Parser and read the code generation data model.
 [DEV]
 3. Generate a relational database diagram and an entity class diagram (code) with [Graphviz](https://www.graphviz.org/).
 [PLANNED]
 4. Generate a Postgres database from the data model.
 [PLANNED]